The countdown to GDPR is over!

 4. Amend Records

-Start amending or deleting records of those individuals who have either denied consent or have not responded by the deadline.
+Start amending or deleting records of those individuals who have either denied consent or did not respond by the deadline.
 Give yourself a timeframe to collect answers from people so that you’re not waiting months on end for consent.

 5. Update Processing and Handling